fabianzott/home_automation_IoT/plant_watering/readme.md

   ![scheme](https://github.com/fabianzott/home_automation_IoT/assets/85985274/89cf1a1a-61d8-482c-b8f5-571cc702c152)

+## Watering Strategy
-The plants are watered in the morning and in the evening at predefined times (see main.py).
-The L298N stepper motor driver can get !!!very hot!!! so I pump water three times with a cool down period of 15min in between.
-The systems sends status messages (time stamp) via MQTT IoT protocoll when the pump is activated.
+Your tomato plants will receive water twice a day – in the morning and evening.
+Refer to the main.py file for predefined watering times.
+However, an important note: the L298N stepper motor driver can become very hot during operation.
+To counteract this, the system pumps water three times with a cooling-off period of 15 minutes between each watering cycle.

-Issues:
+## MQTT Status Messages
+Stay informed about your plant's well-being even from afar.
+The system sends status messages, including timestamps, via the MQTT IoT protocol whenever the dosing pump is activated.
+This insight provides peace of mind that your plants are being tended to as planned.

+## Issues
-Remote activation via my app was too unstable.
+Remote activation via "MQTT IoT Broker" app was too unstable, e.g. sometimes blocking the channel.

-To do:
+## To do
 In the future I will add a real time clock module.